 Individual learning in this course results from in-class discussions, problem solving, and lab work.
 The balance of the individual learning results from lectures on specific topics, student research, and industry speakers.
-Team learning focus of this course is on an applied group project centred on hedge fund portfolio management.
+Team learning focus of this course is on an applied group project centred on a financial model.